GENESIS-EFRC/y2mn2o7-selectivity/README.md

 ### Code (thermochemical_connectivity)

-To install the code, first navigate to the repository folder in your terminal window , and then type:
+To install the code as a Python package using pip, first navigate to the repository folder in your terminal window
+, and then type:

     pip install -r requirements.txt